dhruvsharma78/FL/README.md

 1. Create a virtual env using `python3 -m venv .venv` and then use it by running `source .venv/bin/activate`
 2. `pip install -r requirements.txt` will install all needed packages.
 If you update the source code and add a new package, make sure to update the requirements file by running `pip freeze > requirements.txt`

+# Running on a cluser (AWS)

+To run federated averaging on a cluster, you first need the AWS cli and need to run `aws configure`.
+Once your AWS credentials are set up, you can use the config files provided in `/cluster/aws` to launch a cluster.
+The cluster will come with the environment preinstalled!
+But make sure to enter the `CS239Project` directory in the home directory and `git pull` to get the latest version.

+To launch a cluster,
+`pcluster create -c /cluster/aws/cluster.config -t x10node2cpu cluster-1-10n2c`
+To ssh into the root node of the cluster
+`pcluster ssh cluster-1-5n8c -i <IdentityFile>`
+The identity file must be specified in the `/cluster/aws/cluster.config` file.
+Make sure to change the `key` parameter in each cluster section of that file.

+Once you are in the root node of the cluster, launch a job via slurm `sbatch -N 10 -c 2 CS239Project/cluster/aws/slurm_fedavg_job.sh <N> <dim> <batch_size>`

+View the status of your job using `squeue` and view your results in the output file generated in your working directory.

 # Usage (Legacy):

 1. With the conda environment activated use the command "mpiexec -n 5 python fedavg_demo.py"